SimoPippa/face_recognition/README.md

 * mtcnn
 * pickle

+You must install the FaceNet Model from [here](https://drive.google.com/drive/folders/1pwQ3H4aJ8a6yyJHZkTwtjcL4wYWQb7bn), and save it inside the 'imports' folder with this name 'facenet_keras.h5'.

 ## Directories
-You will just need to download the folder, already structured in the way the program wants it, which you can see here:
+You will just need to create a folder structure as follows:

 * FaceRecognition_Project
   * code_stuff